Charlotte Church: 2003–2009: Pursuing pop career; Tissues and Issues

 In 2007, Church became Patron of the charity The Topsy Foundation UK, helping to raise awareness and funds for its work to support rural communities in South Africa, empowering people infected with and affected by HIV and AIDS, through medical care, social support and skills development.

 Articles emerged in the UK press in March and April 2008 stating that she was still training classically, considering a return to classical crossover.
 Church has sung in religious services in Taizé.
-She has also performed before Pope John Paul II, Queen Elizabeth II, the Prince of Wales and Bill Clinton.
+She has also performed before Pope John Paul II, Queen Elizabeth II, King Charles III (at that time the Prince of Wales), and U.S. President Bill Clinton.

 In June 2008, she became pregnant with her son, Dexter Lloyd Henson.
 In an interview, she mentioned she would be ready to work on more music in a few months, although she was not sure whether she would further develop her career in classical, pop, or both, as she loved both genres for different reasons.
-Church also mentioned that she had been working with a vocal instructor to keep her voice in check, and while she had never put a focus on her body image, she would like to get back into pre-pregnancy shape before resuming work.
+Church also mentioned that she had been working with a vocal instructor to keep her voice in check.

-In June 2009, Church was interviewed for Hello! magazine, and discussed her life since having her second child.
+In June 2009, Church was interviewed for Hello! magazine, discussing her life since having her second child.
 She said that she was currently in the studio, resuming work on a new album and that her partner, Gavin Henson, had been strongly encouraging her to get back to work pursuing the career that she has greatly missed since settling down.